vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/ansible.md

 ## Concepts
 ### Playbooks
 Ansible Playbooks offer a repeatable, re-usable, simple configuration management and multi-machine deployment system, one that is well suited to deploying complex applications.
 If you need to execute a task with Ansible more than once, write a playbook and put it under source control.
-Then you can use the playbook to push out new configuration or confirm the configuration of remote systems.
+Then you can use the playbook to push out new configurations or confirm the configurations of remote systems.

 Playbook structure example:
 ```